Hallatscheklab/StatPhys/_sources/Variational-Methods/Lecture 15-var-meth-gases.md

-Lecture 15: Variational treatment of a gas $+V d W$ Equation

-Variational treatment of a gas and the Vd W equation.
+## Variational treatment of a gas and the van der Waals equation of state

 Our approximate treatment of a hard-sphere gas took only the "excluded volume" repulsion